Robert E. Sheriff: Society of Exploration Geophysicists

 Sheriff served as First Vice President for Society of Exploration Geophysicists (SEG) from 1972-73.
 In 1969, Sheriff received the SEG Virgil Kauffman Medal for his initial publication of the Encyclopedic Dictionary of Exploration Geophysics.
 Sheriff received SEG's highest award in 1998, the Maurice Ewing Award, for his lifetime achievements in geophysics.
 In 2006, SEG members voted the 1973 dictionary as the top geophysical book ever published for the industry, citing a copy could be found in every working exploration office.

-As Lee Lawyer pointed out in Sheriff’s citation for the Maurice Ewing Medal, Sheriff was in the forefront of such major trends in geophysical theory as hydrocarbon indicators, sequence stratigraphy, and reservoir geophysics.
+Lee Lawyer said in Sheriff’s citation for the Maurice Ewing Medal that Sheriff was in the forefront of such major trends in geophysical theory as hydrocarbon indicators, sequence stratigraphy, and reservoir geophysics.
 In addition, he was responsible for the first poster session at an SEG Annual Meeting, arranged the SEG technical presentations at the first two Offshore Technology Conferences, and co-organized industry-academic seminars to expedite transfer of knowledge between campus and industry.